gcovr/gcovr/doc/source/output/json.rst

 .. program:: gcovr

 .. _json_output:

 JSON Output
 ===========

-The ``gcovr`` command can also generate a JSON output using the :option:`--json` and :option:`--json-pretty` options::
+The ``gcovr`` command can generate JSON output using the :option:`--json` and :option:`--json-pretty` options::